benstahl92/SNDB_tools/README.md

 Upload of a set of tools originally written by I. Shivvers (see below, and ).
 Currently maintained by B. Stahl and T. Brink.

+A private ``credentials.py`` file is required.

-Original README follows below...
+The original README follows below...

 This is a repository of all of the tools we in the Filippenko Group use to manage the SNDB.